Skip to main content

 2. Asking for more details and taking the conversation off the platform

 The review below was originally posted with a one-star rating and no text.
 The owner asked the guest for some more details about her visit to be able to improve in the future.
-He also provided an email address to which the guest could write directly to discuss the issue.
+He also provided his contact information to which the guest could get in touch directly to discuss the issue.

 It turned out that she left a one-star rating by mistake.
 She liked the owner’s response, and since the overall experience at the restaurant was positive, she updated the review with a top rating.